andriusstank/downhill/doc/docs/intro/part3.md

 Imperative implementations of backpropagation dodge this problem by updating gradients in-place.
 While that's possible to do in Haskell, there's a better way -- builders.
 Builder is data type for efficient representation of sparse gradients.
-Or it might be a `ST` action that bumps the gradient in-place.
+Or it might be a `ST` action that bumps the gradient in-place if you wish.

-`Downhill` library has a class for all this builder stuff:
+`Downhill` library has a class for builders:

 ~~~ {.haskell}
 class Monoid (VecBuilder v) => BasicVector v where